dxxmsdxy/onchain-canon/README.md

 }
 ```

-The `credit` field can be used to credit multiple parties.
+The `credit` field can be used recursively to credit multiple parties.

 `desc` can be included to describe the credited entity.